SalmaIbraheem/SearchEngine/readme.md

 		 mssql-jdbc.jar
 		 opennlp-tools.jar

-In the link attached is a .bak file of a database that the program crawled and indexed. n7ot link l25r database hnrf3ha.
+In the link attached is a .bak file of a database that the program crawled and indexed so it could be used to preform queries on it
+->